SONY official logo SONY

 Weaknesses

-• Intense competition across all business segments.
+• Intense competition in consumer electronics segments.

-• Challenges in mobile communications market (Xperia).
+• Past challenges in consistently monetizing mobile communications (Xperia).

 Opportunities